 Disproportionate pain and suffering awards for sprains and strains are making insurance unaffordable for everyone.

-In fact, since challenges to the Minor Injury Regulation in 2012, claims costs associated with bodily injury increased by nearly 8% per year, going from an average of $41,534 in 2011 to $74,193 in 2019.
-Over that time, insurers paid out considerably more in claims, expenses and premium taxes for every dollar they collected in premiums.
-As a result, Alberta drivers now pay the third highest premiums in Canada.
+In fact, since changes to the Minor Injury Regulation in 2012, costs associated with bodily injury claims increased by 72%, going from an average of $40,439 in 2011 to $70,024 in 2021.
+Over that time, insurers paid out considerably more in claims, expenses and premium taxes than they collected in earned premiums.
+As a result, Alberta drivers now pay the second highest auto insurance premiums in Canada.